antonjim-te/thousandeyes-splunk-integrations-workshop/docs/distributed_tracing_service_map/advanced/getting_started.md

 # Getting Started with Distributed Tracing Service Map in Splunk Observability

+In the advanced section of the Distributed Tracing Service Map documentation, we will walk through the steps to set up the [OpenTelemetry demo application](https://opentelemetry.io/docs/demo/) publically avaiable and configure it to send traces to Splunk Observability.
+This will allow you to visualize the service map in ThousandEyes and traces in Splunk Observability.

 ### Prerequisites
 - Ngrok account
 - Splunk Observability account
 - git
 - docker compose

-We are going to use the [OpenTelemetry demo application](https://opentelemetry.io/docs/demo/) to demonstrate how to use the Distributed Tracing Service Map in Splunk Observability.

 ## Running the OpenTelemetry demo application locally